-Android for Work supports many device and app use cases, but there are two general device deployment scenarios, BYOD and corp liable.
+Android supports many enterprise use cases, but there are two general device deployment scenarios, BYOD and corp liable.

 In a BYOD scenario, your enterprise customer allows its employees to use personally owned Android devices to access corporate apps and data.

-A work profile is a managed corporate profile associated with an Android device’s primary user account (which typically holds the end-user’s personal accounts).
 A work profile securely isolates work apps and data from personal apps and data.
-Work apps are located in the same launcher as personal apps, but badged to make them easy to distinguish.
+Work app icons are located in the same launcher as personal apps, but badged to make them easy to distinguish.

-The customer controls work profiles by means of a device policy controller (DPC) that is installed on every user device.
+The customer controls work profiles by means of an application called a device policy controller (DPC) that is installed on every device.

 In a corp-liable deployment scenario, the enterprise customer owns and fully controls employee work devices.
 Corp-liable deployments use the device owner mode of operation, in which the customer directly manages the entire device by means of a DPC.